ClandininLab/bifrost/README.md

 would submit 64 jobs to the Slurm scheduler and then wait for jobs to finish before submitting more.

-You can remove this limit and instruct snakemake to submit all available tasks to the scheduler by setting `--jobs all` if you dare tempt the wrath of your cluster administrator.
-Use of `--jobs all` is inadvisable in most scenarios.

 The `snakemake` process simply coordinates jobs and does no heavy lifting itself.
 It must be executed from an environment containing slurm executables, so run it on a login node or as its own job.
 An [example sbatch script](pipeline/example_sbatch.sbatch) is provided.